ihuston/conda-channels-on-cf/README.md

 In my `environment.yml` file I add a new conda channel which references the local path to this directory, *at the time that Cloud Foundry installs the package*, which is `/tmp/app/vendor`.

+I also show how you can reference other conda channels such as [conda-forge](http://conda-forge.org) to get access to packages like [prettytable](https://github.com/adamlamers/prettytable).

 To try this out with your preferred CF host, simply clone this repo, log in to CF, and `cf push`.